NVIDIA/aistore/docs/bucket.md

 Bucket props successfully updated
 ```

-After that you can access all objects from `gcp://xyz` using `ais://abc`:
+After that, you can access all objects from `gcp://xyz` via `ais://abc`. **On-demand persistent caching** (from the `gcp://xyz`) becomes then automatically available, as well as **all other AIS-supported storage services** configurable on a per-bucket basis.

+For example:

 ```console
 $ ais ls gcp://xyz